georged/enabler/content/post/introduction.md

 * If you're blogging try to stay away from syndication.
 It is very tempting to say `yes` to the requests, especially when they are coming from a community site moderator at Microsoft.
 If your content is valuable, *they* will get the traffic, not you.
 Yes, there is `<!-- more -->` trick but it could be seen by some as a clickbait.
 * Be consistent.
 In timing, in your opinions, in your persona.
 I would prefer the persona to be a real you but I know that some find it easier to play a role.
 Find by me, as long as you are consistent, we don't have to be best friends.
 * Invest into your undertaking.
 If it's a blog, get a domain name, iknoweverythingaboutcrm.blogspot.com ain't that exciting.
 Get SSL certificate (they are free), get some decent theme, perhaps spend $5 on fiverr.com and get yourself a logo.
-* Do what you do.
+* Do what you love.
+Do what you do.
 Regardless.
 Be yourself.
 Keep your identity.
-Be careful about starting something under the company umbrella.
+Be careful about starting something under a company umbrella.
 Even if you are a one man band and the company is, essentially, you.
 I want to listen to an individual not Objectified Power Inc.

 * Working as a team.
 It makes the journey easier because you can draw on each other's strengths and you can cover for each other when needed.
 Ensure that you gel, and have complimentary views or skills.
 The team of defenders or forwards only is never going to win any games whatever your ball sport of choice is happen to be.
 Our listeners find the ongoing banter one of the most entertaining aspects of CRM Audio (Usually I berate Joel about the lack of technical skills and, in return, he rubs my face in on customisations, architecture, and large scale implementations.
 Then Shawn trolls both of us about Field Service.
 Like cake in a face, it works every time).
 * Use your life skills.
 Can you draw?
 Why don't you try illustrating a blog article?
 * Try something new and exciting.
 If you genuinely interested in the differences in application designs created by left-handed people, I'm sure there will be enough left-handed application designers who would take interest in the subject.
 * Do not procrastinate.
 It's never a perfect time.
+* Have fun.

 ## The new adventure